hcai-mms/hcai-mms.github.io/_publications/2025_07_SIGIR_PsyAsp.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
-- Abdul Hannan
-- Alessio Brutti
+- schedl
-- Nawaz
+- Elisabeth Lex
-- Mubashir Noman
+- Marko Tkalcic

 # abreviation of the journal/conference ... e.g. IEEE TVCG
 journal-short: